-Our Evolve Shaman deck list guide features the best Saviors of Uldum deck list for Season 67 of Hearthstone (October 2019).
+Our Evolve Shaman deck list guide features the best Darkmoon Faire deck list for Season 81 of Hearthstone (December 2020).
 Our Evolve Shaman guide also contains Mulligan advice, card combos and strategy tips.

-Evolve Shaman is far from being a new deck archetype in Hearthstone, but it's been out of the meta for a while after the loss of cards like Evolve and Unstable Evolution.
+Evolve Shaman is far from being a new deck archetype in Hearthstone, but it's been out of the meta for a while with few new additions to the archetype.

 To get you started we've got an overview of the deck itself, detailed insight into how to actually play it, and Mulligan advice to help you pick your starting hand.
 We've also got a look at all the combos contained in this deck, and some final thoughts on card choices and possible substitutions.

 |2 x Revolve||2 x Desert Hare|